I Like to Spell LIKE!

 - Have your students recite the chant with you until they can do it on their own.

-- Explain to your students that they will practice recognizing the word like in a short poem.
+- Pass out the I Like Poem worksheets.
+Explain to your students that they will practice recognizing the word like in a short poem.

-- Show a large copy of the I Like poem.
+- Show a large copy of the I Like Poem worksheet.
 Tell your students to look at the poem without talking.

 - Read the poem to the class as you track the words with your pointer.
 Tell your students to raise their hands every time the poem comes to the word like.